Let’s look at our review of The Best Headphones For Guitar Amp.

 The headphones fold up neatly to half the size and come with a neatly stored in the classy carry pouch.
 I noticed no squeaks or creaks when handling these.
 Coiled cord in 9.8ft stretched, so no worries when plugging into your amp and sitting back on your chair.

 Standard 6.35mm plug and a 3.5mm plug included.
 A pretty attractive design of clear black matte plastic and glossy finish trims.
-The finish to me feels a bit cheap but that takes absolutely nothing away from the quality of sound.
+The finish to me feels a bit cheap but that takes absolutely nothing away from the quality of sound quality.
 What are we expecting for this low price after all?

 The Oneodio has a nice balance between deep bass and treble clarity.
 The bass drivers are smaller than other products on this list, so I liked that the bass wasn’t overpowering.
 It’s an accurate bass tone, not heavy.
 If you’re looking for the heart-thumping bass beats then these aren’t for you.
 The mids and treble tones ring true.
 I had no issue with sound whatsoever.
 The cups sit right the way over your ears, which again I really liked as they have to be comfortable for hours of guitar playing.